open-telemetry/opentelemetry.io/CONTRIBUTING.md

 * Before submitting a PR be sure to run `make test` and address any issues uncovered
 * Any make target that requires `get-milestones` requires that a GH_TOKEN environment variable be set

+## Mirrored Documentation

+The per-language 'getting started' guides are mirrored to each language's repository.
+Once a release occurs for a SIG, an issue or PR should be created in this repository to update the content in `/content/en/docs/<language>` with the changes.

 ## Deploy previews

 Whenever you submit a pull request to this repo, Netlify creates a [deploy